 implementationClass) by overriding methods in the inspection implementation class (not recommended in general).

 Inspection Implementation Java Class

 ComparingReferencesInspection, are often based on the Java class

-AbstractBaseJavaLocalInspectionTool implementation class offers methods to inspect Java classes, fields, and methods.
+AbstractBaseJavaLocalInspectionTool base class offers methods to inspect Java classes, fields, and methods.

 localInspection types are based on the class

 LocalInspectionTool shows that the IntelliJ Platform provides many child inspection classes for a variety of languages and frameworks.
 One of these classes is a good basis for a new inspection implementation, but a bespoke implementation can also be based directly on